 Specific Life Jacket Requirements

-California law requires the following with respect to life jackets.
+Oregon law requires the following with respect to life jackets.

 - All life jackets must be in good and serviceable condition and must be readily accessible.
-The life jackets must be of the proper size for the intended wearer.
+The wearable life jackets must be of the proper size for the intended wearer.
 Sizing for life jackets is based on body weight and chest size.